Morgan Ng

 PhD, Harvard University

-A driving concern of his research is the conceptualization and interpretation of what he defines as “cognate technologies”: artifacts often distinct in style and function yet connected by deep formal and structural kinships.
-This project coalesces in his forthcoming book, The Stratified City: Military Architecture in Renaissance Italy.
+A driving concern of his research is the conceptualization and interpretation of what he terms “cognate technologies”: artifacts often distinct in style and function yet connected by deep formal and structural kinships.
+This project coalesces in his book Form and Fortification: The Art of Military Architecture in Renaissance Italy (Yale University Press, 2024).
 The study probes the close morphological links between fortifications and other works of sixteenth-century art and design: palaces, gardens, and urban infrastructure.

-Much of his research also strives to bridge the medieval and early modern scholarly divide.
-This ambition motivates a future book project tracing the survival and transformation of earlier graphic techniques in the emergent Renaissance practice of architectural drawing on paper.
-Published and forthcoming articles cover topics such as early modern architectural glass, sculptural illumination, print culture, cartography, and earthquakes.
+Much of Ng’s research strives to bridge the medieval and early modern scholarly divide.
+This ambition motivates his current book project, which traces the survival and transformation of earlier graphic techniques in the emergent Renaissance practice of architectural drawing on paper.
+Research toward this project has been supported by Membership at the Institute for Advanced Study in Princeton.

+Other publications have appeared in edited volumes and journals such as Art History, Word & Image, and the Journal of the Society of Architectural Historians, covering such topics as early modern architectural glass, sculptural illumination, print culture, cartography, and earthquakes.
 Before coming to Yale, Ng was a Junior Research Fellow at St John’s College, University of Cambridge, and a postdoctoral scholar at the Getty Research Institute.
 He has also worked as an architect in New York and Chicago.

 “‘Terremoti artificiali’.
 La sismologia aristotelica nella guerra sotterranea del Rinascimento,” in Material World: The Intersection of Art, Science, and Nature in Ancient Literature and its Renaissance Reception, ed.
 Guy Hedreen, (Brill, 2021), 133–62.